4pplet/cyber60/BL_FLASH_INSTRUCTION.md

 You need the bootloader for the correct revision of your cyber60.
 Revision A and B share the same bootloader.
 If unsure: Look at the PCB, the revision will be stated under the name cyber60.
 Revsion here is the letter A, B, C etc.
 - Open terminal
 - Navigate to directory of bootloader
+- Connect USB/power to the PCB and connect the programmer to the programming interface on the PCB (either the tag-connect or the 2.54 header)
 - Run:
 ```nrfjprog --program [bootloader name].hex --chiperase -f nrf52 --reset```
 - Now bootloader should be flashed if all went well and it should show up as a removable device called CYBER_ followed by it's revision